 CEC has established a thriving community of talented professionals and entrepreneurs through an extensive events programme and via thoughtfully designed community spaces.
 CEC schedules regular networking events for zone companies and their staff which include – social receptions, breakfast get-togethers, fitness and wellness activities, clubs, crypto currency meetups, beach clean-ups, and specialty events such as drone racing.
 Office spaces include – shared kitchens, open seating working spaces, and lounges help to promote new partnerships.
 Even the artwork encourages engaging conversations.
 It is through this supportive network of like-minded individuals who thrive on innovation and are always seeking new opportunities for growth, that CEC is able to attract significant business and cutting-edge start-ups.

 An Eye to the Future

 With CEC continuing to attract new businesses on a weekly basis, there is added excitement about the future of Cayman’s special economic zones.
 In April 2018, a $39 million plan for the first phase of a new 53-acre campus was approved by the Central Planning Authority.
 The George Town location is five minutes from the newly expanded Owen Roberts International Airport and boasts breath-taking views over South Sound.
 The master planned campus showcases environmental architecture and designs to encourage socialisation and collaboration, unlike anything seen in the Caribbean.
 CEC broke ground back in October 2018.
 The first three buildings of phase one are expected to be completed within the next five years.
 The campus development is key to further developing the CEC business hub and fostering a vibrant community of innovative companies and entrepreneurs.

-If you would like to hear more about Cayman’s thriving special economic zones and discover what our team can do to help your business grow please don’t hesitate to get in touch.
+If you would like to hear more about Cayman’s thriving special economic zones and discover how our team can help with moving your business to Cayman, don’t hesitate to get in touch.